-Jenni works for global education institutions as part of ongoing practice and research (a profession that ensures income).
-She is currently working as a Program Manager with the eCampusOntario team.
-In her work Jenni partners with educators from 45 colleges and universities in Ontario, Canada to explore excellence in online and technology-enabled teaching and learning.
-Jenni is also working on her Doctor of Education (Ed.D) in Leadership and Innovation at Arizona State University (year 2 of 3).
-There’s a lot of learning and research happening with that.
-Her current action research focus (subject to change) is measuring the effectiveness of a multi-layered awareness and support strategy to increase use of OER in Ontario.
-Jenni is an extremely proud member of the Global OER Graduate Network, a wonderful community of practice.
+Jenni is currently working in a full-time role as the Chair, Teaching and Learning at Cambrian College in Sudbury, Ontario.
+In her work Jenni partners with team members and educators to explore excellence in online and technology-enabled teaching and learning.
+Jenni also recently completed her Doctor of Education (Ed.D) in Leadership and Innovation at Arizona State University.
+Her dissertation focus was measuring the effectiveness of a multi-layered awareness and support strategy to increase use of OER in Ontario.
+Jenni is an extremely proud alumna of the Global OER Graduate Network, a wonderful community of practice.

 From January 2015 to July 2016, Jenni worked as part of a talented team on massive, open, online courses (MOOCs) on the edX platform as part of Arizona State University’s Global Freshman Academy.
 This was an amazing opportunity to get under the hood of OpenEdX and learn in the trenches about accredited open education.
 There were a lot of excellent wicked, messy problems in that.
 They continue to haunt her dreams.